Liam Halligan

 Costumes/Make Up: Shauna Maher

-Dublin Fringe Festival run at Smock Alley Theatre.
+Dublin Fringe Festival at Smock Alley Theatre.

 'This work gives a vivid insight into this kind of life experience.
 O’Hara’s heartfelt play wades skillfully into this debate in the highest of heels.